-Needing no introduction Le Creuset ceramic cookware widely regarded as one of the worlds best kitchenware brands.
-It’s also ever so lovely to look at.
+Le Creuset ceramic cookware needs no introduction.
+It is widely regarded as one of the worlds best kitchenware brands.

 Over the years, Le Creuset has continued to expand the variety and range of products.
 These include; toughened non-stick pans, silicone kitchenware utensils, and a variety of wine accessories and of course ceramic cookware.

 Ceramic cookware has risen in popularity over the past few years.
-One of the main reasons is that ceramic cookware can come in so many exciting colours and sizes that suit every kitchen task.
-We are moving beyond the standard white ceramic dinner plate.
-While white ceramics have a clean look more and more people are opting for more warm, fun colours.
+One of the main reasons is that ceramic cookware can come in so many exciting colors and sizes that suit every kitchen task.
+We are moving beyond the standard white ceramic dinner plates and baking dishes.
+While white ceramics have a clean look more and more people are opting for more warm, fun colors.